Simplifying The Mid-Year Homeschool Transition

 Next comes the goal setting and planning step.
 Antoine de Saint-Exupéry, the poet and the author of The Little Prince, said, “A goal without a plan is just a wish.”
 And since your new homeschooling endeavor is seriously important to you and your child, creating a plan should not be just a “wish.”
 It’s a reality.

-First off, evaluate your child’s education.
+First off, evaluate your child’s learning progress.
 Write down their strengths and weaknesses.
 Note the subjects they thrive in and the subjects that give them trouble.
 Have a meeting with your children and discuss what they enjoy about learning and what styles of learning they prefer.
 Some children like a more visual learning style, others prefer verbal learning.
 Once you know what curriculum you’ll be using, start preparing your lesson plans.
 Some homeschoolers like to plan out the whole year, others like to take things on a week by week basis.

 Starting homeschooling mid-year may feel overwhelming for both you and your child, but it helps to allow everyone to decompress and take things slowly at first.
 Remember, homeschooling is an adventure.
 And all adventures have their challenges, their highs and lows, and their most inspiring moments.
 You will experience all these things as you and your children begin the process.
 Enjoy the adventure and don’t forget to have fun!